Duyvendak version

 # 70.

-My words are very easy to understand and very easy to put into practice; but in all the world there is no one who can understand them and can put them into practice.
+My words are very easy to understand and very easy to put into practice; but in

 My words have a system, my actions have a governor.

-Indeed, it is just because they are not understood, that men do not understand me.
+Indeed, it is just because they are not understood, that men do not understand

-Those who understand me are rare, those who pattern themselves after me are highly prized.
+Those who understand me are rare, those who pattern themselves after me are

 Thus the Saint wears hair-cloth, but carries jade in his breast.